Everyone wants their partner to change.

 Here is an incomplete list of the people I hired to help change Steph, along with the outcome:

 The Etiquette Coach.
 Steph’s parents divorced when she was 12-years old and from that point forward she lived alone with her father who worked long hours in corporate America.
-Knowing that Steph had never been taught the things that moms are known for teaching their kids, especially girls, I thought she’d be happy that I hired the etiquette coach.
+Knowing that Steph had never been taught the things that moms are known for teaching their kids, especially girls, I thought she’d be happy when that I hired the etiquette coach.

 It turns out that while she didn’t hate her weekly appointments with Mrs. Manners, she didn’t exactly love them.
 Mostly those appointments made her feel embarrassed.